sap-tutorials/Tutorials/tutorials/hana-clients-python/hana-clients-python.md

 [ACCORDION-BEGIN [Step 3: ](Create Python application that queries SAP HANA)]

-1. In a command prompt, create a folder named `python`, enter the newly created directory, create a file named `pythonQuery.py`, and open the file in notepad.
+1. In a shell, create a folder named `python`, enter the newly created directory, create a file named `pythonQuery.py`, and open the file in notepad.

     ```Shell on Windows
     mkdir %HOMEPATH%\HANAClientsTutorial\python